Mosk ransomware removal instructions

 What is Mosk?

-Credit for discovering Mosk belongs to Michael Gillespie.
-This malicious program is part of STOP/Djvu ransomware family.
-It is designed to encrypt data and keep it on lockdown, until a ransom is paid.
-As Mosk encrypts data, it renames all files with the ".mosk" extension.
-Thereby, making a file titled "1.jpg" appear as "1.jpg.mosk", and so on for all of the affected files.
-Once this process is finished, a text file - "_readme.txt" is created on the victim's desktop.
+Discovered by Michael Gillespie, Mosk is a malicious program and part of the STOP/Djvu ransomware family.
+It is designed to encrypt data and keep it inaccessible, until a ransom is paid.
+When Mosk encrypts data, it renames all files with the ".mosk" extension.
+Therefore, "1.jpg" becomes "1.jpg.mosk", and so on for all affected files.
+Once this process is complete, a text file ("_readme.txt") is created and stored on the victim's desktop.

-The message in "_readme.txt" states that all of the victim's important data, such as databases, documents, photos and other important files have been encrypted with strongest encryption and unique key.
-The only way to restore them is to purchase a decryption tool and key (individually generated for each victim) from the cyber criminals behind Mosk.
-Users are offered a free decryption of one file, as proof that recovery is possible.
-However, the test file must not contain important information, likely implying that it cannot be a database, backup, large excel sheet and similar.
-The price of the decryption software/key (ransom) is stated to be $980.
-If contact is made within 72 hours, the sum can be halved by 50 percent.
-There are two email addresses listed in the note, via which victims are to contact the criminals.
-Additionally, users are informed that should they fail to receive a response in 6 hours, they are to check their "Spam/Junk" email folders for the reply.
-Typically, ransomware encryptions cannot be "cracked" with free tools.
-Which means that often only the individuals who encrypted the data - are capable of decrypting it.
-Regardless, cyber criminals are not to be trusted and it is expressly advised against meeting their demands (i.e. paying them).
-It is not uncommon for victims, who pay the ransom - not to receive the promised decryption tools.
-Therefore, their data remains damaged beyond repair and they experience financial losses.
-While removing Mosk will not restore the compromised data, it will prevent this malicious software from further encryptions.
-Encrypted files can be recovered from a backup; provided, if one was made before the infection and stored separately.
+The message in "_readme.txt" states that all of the victim's important data, such as databases, documents, photos and other important files, have been encrypted with the strongest encryption and a unique key.
+The only way to restore files is to purchase a decryption tool and key (individually generated for each victim) from the cyber criminals behind Mosk.
+Users are offered free decryption of one file as 'proof' that recovery is possible, however, the test file must not contain important information (likely, implying that it cannot be a database, backup, large excel sheet, or similar).
+The cost of decryption software/key (ransom) is stated to be $980.
+If contact is made within 72 hours, this sum is reduced by 50 percent.
+Two email addresses are listed in the message, via which victims are to contact the criminals.
+Additionally, users are informed that, should they not receive a response within six hours, they are to check their "Spam/Junk" email folders for the reply.
+Typically, ransomware encryption cannot be "cracked" with free tools.
+Therefore, only the individuals who originally encrypted the data are capable of decrypting it.
+Regardless, cyber criminals cannot be trusted and you are strongly advised against meeting their demands or paying any ransoms.
+Victims who pay often receive none of the promised decryption tools - their data remains damaged beyond repair and they experience financial loss.
+While removing Mosk will not restore compromised data, it will prevent this malicious software from further encryption.
+Encrypted files can be recovered from a backup, provided one was made before the infection and stored separately.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-GodLock, Forv, Decrypme, FuxSocy ENCRYPTOR are a few examples of malicious programs similar to Mosk.
-All ransomware operates by encrypting data and demanding payment for its decryption.
-The main differences for this type of malware, include the cryptographic algorithm they use for encryption and the size of the ransom.
-The latter range between three-digit and four-digit sums (in USD).
-Usually, cyber criminals demand that these payments would be made using digital currencies (e.g. cryptocurrencies, pre-paid vouchers), as transactions of such are difficult/impossible to trace.
-Decryption without the interference of the criminals behind the ransomware infection - is rarely possible.
-This may only be a viable solution, if the malware is still in development and/or has certain bugs (flaws).
-To protect their data from various infections and other damage, users are recommended to keep backups in remote servers and/or unplugged storage devices.
-Preferably, multiple backup copies should be stored is different locations.
+GodLock, Forv, Decrypme, and FuxSocy ENCRYPTOR are some examples of malicious programs similar to Mosk.
+All ransomware operates by encrypting data and demanding payment for decryption.
+The main differences for this type of malware include the cryptographic algorithm used for encryption and size of ransom.
+The latter ranges between three-digit and four-digit sums (in USD).
+Cyber criminals usually demand that these payments are made via digital currencies (e.g. cryptocurrencies, pre-paid vouchers), since these transactions are difficult/impossible to trace.
+Decryption without the involvement of the criminals behind the ransomware infection is generally impossible, unless the malware is still in development and/or has certain bugs/flaws.
+To protect data from infections and other damage, keep backups on remote servers and/or unplugged storage devices.
+Preferably, multiple backup copies should be stored in different locations.

 How did ransomware infect my computer?